egranata/puppy/README.md

 Assuming a few requirements are met, Puppy should boot and work on an actual PC:
 - PS/2 keyboard;
 - A video card and screen with VBE support and capable of 800x600 or better;
-- APIC timer;
 - Intel CPU from - at least - the early-2000s (*);
-- at least 1GB of RAM (should not need nearly as much, but is untested).
+- at least 1GB of RAM (**).

 (*) Testing with Bochs suggests that Puppy can boot on something as old as a Pentium Pro, but this is untested on real hardware.
 Alas, booting on anything older is currently not possible (see https://github.com/egranata/puppy/issues/63).

+(**) Testing with QEMU suggests that 32MB is the minimum required for Puppy to boot to userspace, but this is untested on real hardware.2

 If your system has a physical serial port, you should be able to collect kernel logs which might help in diagnosing boot-time issue.
 I personally use `picocom` for this purpose, but other tools should work if they're capable of 8N1 115200 operation.
+Patches to enable customizing the serial port settings at boot would be gladly accepted.

-Testing on other virtualizers and/or real hardware is definitely most welcome.
+Testing on other virtualizers and/or real hardware is also most welcome.

 # Software requirements

-To compile a Puppy image, you'll want to use Linux (native or in a VM/container - I do most of my development in Docker).
+To compile a Puppy image, you'll want to use Linux (native or in a VM/container; Docker is known to work).
 Dependencies for compilation are aptly described by `build/deps.sh` (the script used to setup a CI instance).

 # Getting started